In the Lagoon adjacent to the Lake Worth Municipal Golf Course and north of the Lake Worth Bridge.

 In the 1920s, dredging and filling along the edge of the Lagoon left deep holes.
 Over time, they accumulate sediments, become devoid of oxygen, and provide little habitat value.

-Restored 100 acres of wetland habitat in the Lake Worth Lagoon.
+- Restoration of 100 acres of wetland habitat in the Lake Worth Lagoon was completed in 2005.
+Restoration activities include the following:

-- Graded fill to wetland elevations, creating four islands and submerged land suitable for seagrass.
+- Graded the fill to wetland elevations which created four islands and submerged land suitable for seagrass.

 - Eliminated erosion and created a natural shoreline along 1.2 linear miles of the Lagoon.